wangsteven/TensorflowLearning/README.md

-"# TensorflowLearning"
-## Ubuntu
+# Ubuntu
-Download and run the install-gpu.sh script to install required software on an Ubuntu machine.
+Download and run the tensorflow_setup.sh script to install required software on an Ubuntu machine for Tensorflow.